RSurandDS/A-B_Testing/README.md

 # A/B Testing for an ad campaign

-We will perform an A/B test to advise a company on whether they should go for the new or not.
+We will perform an A/B test to advise a company on whether they should go for the new ad or not.

 Tools: